How to Start a Cleaning Business & Become Successful

 It’s not always the case but in some states, local governments impose a cleaning business license instead of a regular business license.
 Check that out by calling your state’s small business administration.

-If so, apply with your local government, get your paperwork ready for submitting, and open a business bank account.
+If so, apply with your local government, get your paperwork ready for submission, and open a business bank account.
 Sometimes you are required to buy a bond.

 Don’t feel any stress in getting this done.
 Just follow these steps: